Business Advisory Services for Aviation & Logistics

 JTD AIRFREIGHT INTELLIGENCE

-LINKEDIN POST | ISSUE #7 | WEEK OF 26 MAY 2026
+ISSUE #13 | WEEK OF 7 July 2026

 David Kerr | Founder, JTD Advisory Ltd.

-#Airfreight #AirCargo #CargoStrategy #JTDAdvisory #AviationStrategy #TradePolicy
+#Airfreight #AirCargo #SupplyChain #Logistics #CargoStrategy #Aviation #FreightForwarding #JTDAdvisory #AviationStrategy #TradePolicy